SkygearIO/features/features/40-job-queue/api.md

   developer need low-level access.
 * Difficult to provide the same level of persistence guarantee in Redis.

+## Life time of a job

+1. Cloud function call function to enqueue a job.
+2. Plugin send request to server.
+3. Server persist job information to job queue
+4. Server periodically check job queues for job waiting to dispatch.
+5. Lock the job item in the job queue.
+6. Invoke the job like a lambda function.
+7. Save job status to the job queue.

+If retry is enabled, the server keep invoking the lambda based on the retry count.
+The lambda is invoked until a retry limit is reached.

+Server will run maintenance task to clean job queue for outdated jobs.

 ## Sample Usage

 Usage will be like this: